Employee and Company Documents

 Company documents

-In “Company documents” you will find all documents and links shared with everyone in the company, e.g. handbooks, policies or other important information.
+In Company Documents, you’ll find all documents and links that have been shared with everyone in the company

-Write and Read access
+Write and Read Access

 Folders